Updated on 1st October 2020

 Additionally, there are other paid providers that have apps to work with both platforms, but these are the two biggest digital content stores in the business, so they’ll be your first port of call.

 Search is a clear victory to Apple TV — it’s superb integration of Siri allows voice search across multiple stores and apps, so you can ask for “movies with Johnny Depp” and get a list of films on iTunes Store, Netflix, Stan and others to pick from.
 With Chromecast, meanwhile, finding stuff is entirely up to you and your apps, though the 2020 model’s addition of Google Assistant promises to level the playing field when it comes to search.

 Ultimately, it’s a tough call — because these are devices that set out to do a similar thing but end up giving you completely different experiences.
 There’s absolutely no denying the excellent value that Google’s Chromecast represents.
 It works with just about every app under the sun, it’s a set-and-forget thing that sits behind your TV but can be taken with you easily if you go on a trip, and its standard version is one of the cheapest streaming devices on the market.

 Apple TV, meanwhile, is more of a “luxury” option.
 Most (but not all) of what it does can be done by cheaper devices, but none of them does it quite as well or with such a meticulous focus on technical quality.
-Everything from interface to app design feels comfortable and friendly, its supported by more streaming services and TV networks than any comparable device, and if you really want to, you can cast to it from an iOS device using AirPlay, allowing for social video and photo sharing.
+Everything from interface to app design feels comfortable and friendly, it’s supported by more streaming services and TV networks than any comparable device, and if you really want to, you can cast to it from an iOS device using AirPlay, allowing for social video and photo sharing.

 They’re both superb choices, but if you can bear the not-insignificant price, Apple TV remains the best streaming device on the market, hands down.
 However with its new 2020 Chromecast at less than half the price, Google’s stepped up the competition massively.